Front squats are a different animal.

 This causes a whole host of issues – poor stability through the core and lumbar spine, a lengthening of the glutes and hamstrings, and crappy biomechanics all around.

-What I’ve found to be far more effective is to cue someone to drive their elbows up as they squat deeper and deeper.
+What I’ve found to be far more effective is to cue someone to drive their elbows forward as they squat deeper and deeper.

-If you cue someone to drive their elbows up, they naturally get their chest and back into a better position.
+If you cue someone to drive their elbows forward, they naturally stack their ribcage over their pelvis.

 But now, they aren’t fighting it – it’s a much more “natural” alignment.